-We would say to a correspondent who inquires about keeping sweet potatoes, says the Western Rural, that the afternoon, and various people were they can be kept for several months in starting for home, among them a man an ordinary cellar if he is careful in and woman, who had a remarkable handling them.
-They should be thor- intelligent looking gray horse.
-Just oughly dried before being put away, as he began to trot down the lane by that the messenger had never appeared hissing mass in the ring, and then and so carefully handled as not to which the stable is reached from the to any one but me, and that I alone had the dancers fearlessly thrust their bruise them.
-The drying may be done street, a stout "party" who, I noticed, in the sunshine, spreading them out had been watching the gray very incarefully so that the sun can get at tently, suddenly cried out in a loud them, and carefully covering them at voice: "Dan, don't you want a piece of me with the greatest dread and ap- suakes, then dashed away at full speed, night so that the dews will not get on cake?"
-The horse stopped short. them.
-Or they may be dried in a kiln. pricked up his ears, looked around and For family use drying in the sunshine uttered a faint whinny of recognition would of course, be the cheapest and and assent; nor would he go on until would answer all purposes.
-The cellar | the stout man had come forward and in which they are kept should be dry, explained his interference.
-It appearand it is better when possible to so ed that several years before he had put them away as that the air can brought the horse from Vermont, have free access through them.
-Dressing Grass Land.
+We would say to a correspondent who inquires about keeping sweet potatoes, says the Western Rural, that the afternoon, and various people were they can be kept for several months in starting for home, among them a man an ordinary cellar if he is careful in handling them: They should be thoroughly dried before being put away, and so carefully handled as not to bruise them.
+The drying may be done in the sunshine, spreading them out had been watching the gray very incarefully so that the sun can get at them, and carefully covering them at voice: "Dan, don't you want a piece of night so that the dews will not get on them.
+Or they may be dried in a kiln. pricked up his ears, looked around and For family use drying in the sunshine would of course, be the cheapest and and assent; nor would he go on until would answer all purposes.
+The cellar | the stout man had come forward and in which they are kept should be dry, and it is better when possible to so put them away as that the air can brought the horse from Vermont. have free access through them.

+Dressing Grass Land,

 Some farmers top-dress their grass land directly after having.
-Others prefer to wait until late in the fall.
+Others which brought the animal to a standprefer to wait until late in the fall.
 Those who have tried both methods prefer to top-dress late in the season.
-When the manure is spread upon the "elds directly after having, if there is the horse may have changed in dis-+ protracted spell of dry weather, the position, one word from a former dressing becomes so dry and hard that | master will establish immediately the it takes a long time to render it solu- old relation between them. ble, so that its fertilizing elements can be appropriated by the grass roots.
+When the manure is spread upon the "elds directly after having, if there is protracted spell of dry weather, the position, one word from a former dressing becomes so dry and hard that it takes a long time to render it solu- old relation between them. ble, so that its fertilizing elements can be appropriated by the grass roots.
 When applied just before the ground freezes the action of the frosts serves to disintegrate the lumps.
 The fall rains and early snows render it soluble, and its effects upon the grass will be plainly visible in early spring.
 Late top-dressing is preferable on the whole.

 Catching Hawks.